zulip/zulip/README.dev.md

 /srv/zulip/tools/run-dev.py --interface=''
 ```

-As you can see above the applications root directory is :
+As you can see above the application's root directory, where you can execute
+Django's command line utilities.is :
 ```
 /srv/zulip/
 ```
-This is where you can execute Django's command line utilities.

 You will see several lines of output starting with something like: